Lectures on Holomorphic Curves in Symplectic and Contact Geometry: The moduli space of closed -holomorphic curves

-Recall that a subset $Y$ in a complete metric space $X$ is called a \defin{Baire set} or said to be of \defin{second category} if it is a countable intersection of open dense sets.
-The Baire category theorem implies that such subsets are also dense, and Baire sets are often used to define an infinite dimensional version of the term ``almost everywhere,'' i.e.~they are analogous to sets whose complements have Lebesgue measure zero.
+Recall that a subset $Y$ in a complete metric space $X$ is called a \defin{Baire subset} or said to be of \defin{second category} if it is a countable intersection of open dense sets.\footnote{While this usage of the terms ``Baire subset'' and ``second category'' is considered standard among symplectic topologists, the reader should beware that it is slightly at odds with the usage in other fields.
+For instance, \cite{Royden} and other standard references define a subset $Y \subset X$ to be of second category (or \emph{nonmeager}) if and only if it is not of first category (or \emph{meager}), where the latter means $Y$ is a countable union of nowhere dense sets and thus is the \emph{complement} of what we are calling a Baire subset.
+Thus it would be better in principle to say \emph{comeager} instead of ``Baire'' or ``second category''---but I will not attempt to change the habits of the symplectic community single-handedly.} The Baire category theorem implies that such subsets are also dense, and Baire subsets are often used to define an infinite-dimensional version of the term ``almost everywhere,'' i.e.~they are analogous to sets whose complements have Lebesgue measure zero.
 It is common to say that a property is satisfied for \defin{generic} choices of data if the set of all possible data contains a Baire subset for which the property is satisfied.

-Since it is important for applications, we shall assume in the following that~$M$ carries a symplectic structure~$\omega$, and focus our attention on the space of \emph{$\omega$-compatible} almost complex structures $\jJ(M,\omega)$ that was defined in \S\ref{sec:compatible}.
-Similarly, we continue to denote the space of $\omega$-tame complex structures by $\jJ^\tau(M,\omega)$, and the space of all almost complex structures by~$\jJ(M)$.
-All of these spaces carry natural $C^\infty$-topologies and are Fr\'{e}chet manifolds if $M$ is closed.
-In the following sections we will prove several results which, taken together, imply the following local structure theorem.
+Since it is important for applications, we shall assume throughout this chapter that~$M$ carries a symplectic structure~$\omega$, and focus our attention on the space of \emph{$\omega$-compatible} almost complex structures $\jJ(M,\omega)$ that was defined in \S\ref{sec:compatible}; see Remark~\ref{remark:symplecticGeneric} below on why this is not actually a restriction.
+We will also allow the following generalization: given $\Jfix \in \jJ(M,\omega)$ and an open subset $\uU \subset M$, define

+If $\uU$ has compact closure, then this space carries a natural $C^\infty$-topology and is a Fr\'{e}chet manifold.\footnote{We are not justifying the claim that it is a Fr\'echet manifold because we will not need to use it, but this is not hard to prove using the local charts for $\jJ(\CC^n)$ defined in \S\ref{sec:compatible}, together with a bit of infinite-dimensional calculus from \S\ref{sec:calculus}.
+In \S\ref{subsec:dense} we will make use of certain related spaces which are Banach manifolds.} In the following sections we will prove several results which, taken together, imply the following local structure theorem.
+Note that the important special case $\uU = M$ is allowed, and in this case the choice of $\Jfix$ is irrelevant.